nothingnothings/ReactDex/README.md

 ## Destaques (features)

-- Single-Page Application, no page reloads, single HTML file (ReactJS)
-- Application divided into many components, of which some are used more than a single time, on different pages (ReactJS design philosophy)
+- Aplicativo página única, sem recarregamentos de página, arquivo HTML único (ReactJS)
+- Aplicativo dividido em diversos componentes, alguns deles utilizados mais de uma única vez, em páginas distintas (filosofia de design da library ReactJS)
-- Hexagon-inspired design, created with CSS
+- Design criado com CSS
-- CSS-animated SVG logo on landing page
-- Form validation logic using the `useState` Hook, as seen in the 'Get Started' and 'Add a Product' pages.
-- Responsive design (adaptive, mobile and desktop support) created with Flexbox and media queries
+- Design responsivo (adaptativo, suporte a dispositivos móveis e desktop) criado com Bootstrap, Flexbox e media queries
 - Usage of GitHub Actions and GitHub Pages with the `create-react-app` utility for a seamless workflow (transition from development stage to production/deployment stage).
 Upon the git push command, GitHub Actions transfers the contents of the master branch into the gh-pages branch, which then deploys the app at https://nothingnothings.github.io/NodeShopRestAPI/.
 - For deployment demonstration purposes, only a single user is enabled/created on the serverside, with the credentials `exemplo@exemplo.com` (email field) and `exemplo` (password field).
 Creation of additional users ("No account?
 Join NodeShop") is possible in the complete app (in this demo app, the account creation endpoints are disabled).
 Furthermore, the "Orders" made by the user are reset every 60 minutes (MongoDB Time to Live Index feature), and the products added to the "Cart", every 8 hours (MongoDB "Scheduled Trigger" feature)
 - Working "Shopping Cart" feature ("Add" and "Remove" products feature, with interactive "number of items" icon, synchronized with the global Redux state), implemented with `react-redux`